RituSinghme/LatencyTest/README.md

 # LatencyTest

-Python code to find network latency and then sort regions based on increasing average latency.
+Code to get network latency and then sort regions based on increasing average latency in Python.